dimpram/awesome-cinema/README.md

 3. Add your mariadb username and password to `config/database.php` file in the corresponding variables.
 4. In your browser navigate to `localhost/awesome_cinema`
 5. Enjoy :)

+If the interface doesn't load the proper data you may have to change the permissions of the `/srv/http/`

 ## Screenshots
 ![customers](images/customers.png)